dylan-lang/dylan-playground/README.md

 ## Installation

 * Install `dylan-tool`
-* Create a workspace containing this repository with `dylan new playground web-playground`.
+* Create a workspace containing this repository by running `dylan-tool new playground web-playground`.
+* cd playground
-* Pull down all dependencies with `dylan update`.
+* Pull down all dependencies with `dylan-tool update`.
 * Build with `dylan-compiler -build web-playground`
 * Create a chroot with `build-chroot.sh`.
 (NOT WORKING YET)
 * Run the command it spits out.
 (NOT WORKING YET)